-Think about how rooms of a house serve different purposes yet are arranged together to form a complete living environment.
+Think about how rooms of a house serve different purposes and are arranged together to form a complete living environment.
 You should begin to think about your deck this way.
 Most decks will be composed of a variety of spaces to accommodate various activities.
 How these spaces are designed and creatively organized will determine the spatial layout of your deck.

-The more versatile your deck's design the better it can accommodate change.
+The more versatile your deck design is, the better it can accommodate change.
 We encourage people to use a composition of different smaller spaces instead of building one large space.
 This will allow for more general flexibility and less wasted space.
 When combining deck areas consider how you want them to intersect and overlap for the best functionality and flow.
 You may want to add a shade feature or porch roof over certain areas of the deck.

 The space you use for dining and entertaining will be considered your primary space.
 This area is usually the largest space on the deck.
 Plan for a minimum of 12' x 12' for a table set.
 You may want to elevate this area or change the decking direction.
-A grilling area can be placed in an out of the way niche or bay.
+A grilling area can be placed in an out-of-the-way niche or bay.